 Glove Use During the Practice of Acupuncture: Based on consultation with the Occupational Safety and Health Administration (OSHA), the protocol concerning the use of gloves is consistent with safety standards.

-Moxa Smoke and the Need for Ventilation or Filtration: Based on the most evidence-based literature.
+Moxa Smoke and the Need for Ventilation or Filtration: Based on the most recent evidence-based literature.